portalinux-project/portalinux/README.md

 ## Root Filesystem

-To compile the target root filesystem, run the following
+To compile the target root filesystem, run the following:
 ```
 ./compile --build rootfs
 ```